-- The most recent drought has highlighted the way different plant types and species have different strategies to survive drought, and taught us a lot about what to expect in future droughts.
+- The most recent drought has highlighted the way different plant types and species have different strategies to survive drought, and taught us a lot about what to expect as climate change progresses.
 For example, junipers kill off their own branches and may ultimately survive by paring down their canopies to a branch or two.
 Grasses die back during drought.
 Their new growth depends not only on precipitation from the current year, but also from previous years, so grasses may not be able to take advantage of a wet spring in one year if precipitation was below average the previous year.

 - A lot of NCPN surface water is vulnerable to hot, dry conditions.
 Measured springflow at Arches National Park is closely related to air temperature, because higher air temperatures mean more water is used by plants and lost to evaporation.
 That leaves less surface water for animals.
 The same process affects many smaller streams that rely on groundwater for much of the year.
 Extreme drought in 2018 caused one of our long-term water-quality monitoring sites to go dry and caused very low flows in others.

 - We've recorded increasing water temperatures (related to increasing air temperatures) in places as diverse as cave pools, large reservoirs, and mountain streams.This can stress aquatic life—both directly and indirectly through effects on things like dissolved oxygen.
-It also increases the likelihood of harmful algal blooms, like the one that occurred in summer 2018 at Blue Mesa Reservoir (Curecanti National Recreation Area).
+It also increases the likelihood of harmful algal blooms, like the ones that recently occurred at Curecanti National Recreation Area (2018) and Zion National Park (2020).
 Harmful algal blooms kill fish.
 They can also kill pets and cause severe illness in people.
 They are a significant public health risk and are likely to increase with rising temperatures.

 - Wildfire often causes catastrophic changes in water quality and flood magnitude.
 A 2006 wildfire in Zion National Park's North Creek drainage caused debris flows that were toxic to fish, overtopped culverts, and damaged homes downstream of the park.
 Algal blooms continued for years after the fire, which made the stream uninhabitable for fish.
 Wildfire frequency and intensity are expected to increase.